rtruxal/pycogserv/README.md

 'Bing says there are an estimated 149 results matching your query'
 ```

-Bing reported back that `totalEstimatedMatches` was 150.
+Bing reported back that `totalEstimatedMatches` was 149 and **NOT** 150.
 Let's recap what values we have so far:
 ```py
 >>> print web_searcher.total_estimated_matches
 149